chiragsinghchaudhary/TSF-Intership-Projects/README.md

 Spyder
 👏And it's done!
-Feel free to mail me for any doubts/query ✉️ aparajitad60@gmail.com
+Feel free to mail me for any doubts/query ✉️ chaudharychiragsingh@gmail.com

 💃Authors
-Aparajita Das - Github - Linkedin - Instagram
+chiragsinghchaudhary - Github - Linkedin - Instagram
 See also the list of contributors

 👀License